Azure-Samples/azure-intelligent-edge-patterns/Research/Curbside_pickup/Readme.md

 * Make sure your shares are in place for `output`, `input` and `appdata`

     In total, 3 shares are required.
 1 Local and 2 Edge ones.
+    * Name: inputlocalshare (Local share)
+    * Name: outputedgeshare (Edge share)
+    * Name: appdataedgeshare (Edge share)

     This tutorial shows how to add an Edge Share (Block Blob) and a Local Share (https://docs.microsoft.com/en-us/azure/databox-online/azure-stack-edge-j-series-manage-shares).

     In your .env file, replace these values with the corresponding ones.
-For example:

 ```
 INPUT_VIDEO_FOLDER_ON_DEVICE="inputlocalshare"